- Mission 1: Take a post-communism themed tour of the city and its outskirts in a vintage Škoda (ACCOMPLISHED);

 From a Slovak perspective, the events which unfolded post-WWII were as follows.
 Czechoslovakia was reinstated which diluted the influence of the prevailing Slovak Democratic Party and led to the establishment of a communist government and Soviet satellite state in 1946; complete with Stalinist style ruling, party purges and other usual symptoms.

-Skip forward forty years which can be loosely summarised as an initially typical strict communist regime (becoming the Czechoslovak Socialist Republic in 1960), interrupted by attempted liberalisation (the Prague Spring of 1968) that was crushed by invading Warsaw Pact forces upon the invitation of labelled-traitor Vasil Biľak, followed by an era of normalisation and acceptance.
+The next forty years can be loosely summarised as an initially typical strict communist regime (becoming the Czechoslovak Socialist Republic in 1960), interrupted by attempted liberalisation (the Prague Spring of 1968) that was crushed by invading Warsaw Pact forces upon the invitation of labelled-traitor Vasil Biľak, followed by an era of normalisation and acceptance.
 Slovakia had come to embrace communism and some would speak of that era with nostalgia, and of prosperity.

 The Czechs did not share that same warm, fuzzy feeling about socialism to the same extent and began to raise serious questions around their human rights.
 All in the garden was not rosy; trigger – the Velvet Revolution (1988).